micahtyong/TextSentimentAnalysis/README.md

 ## Support ##

-If you find any of my projects helpful/inspiring and would like to support me, please do so [here](www.venmo.com/Micah-Yong)!
+If you find any of my projects helpful/inspiring and would like to support me, please do so [here](https://venmo.com/Micah-Yong "Venmo")
 Feel free to raise issues or suggest improvements.
 My email is micahtyong@berkeley.com!